The Episcopal Church Seasons

 During Advent, we offer .…

 This service has become an annual tradition throughout the world-wide communion of Anglican Churches (churches, like the Episcopal Church, that derive from the Church of England).
 It first began as a Christmas Eve service of lessons and carols at King's College in Cambridge, England in 1941.
 Later, it was adapted for the season of Advent.
 Hearing both the Scriptures and music that herald Jesus’ coming is a wonderful way to prepare for the celebration of Christmas.
-This festive service features the Good Shepherd Choir and other musicians, and will be part of our Music with a Mission Concert Series.
+This festive service features the Good Shepherd Choir and other musicians.

 The Christmas season lasts 12 days, from Christmas Day until January 5, the day before the Epiphany.